ITcompressor/ITcompressor.github.io/README.md

 # About
-Simple site.
+Docs and cookbook.
 Use angular and bootstrap.

 # Topics in
 content/docs.json